Modern Slavery and Human Trafficking Statement for Financial Year Ending December 31, 2018

 We are taking the following steps to measure and maintain internal accountability standards and procedures for suppliers who fail to meet company standards regarding slavery and trafficking and to ensure that slavery and human trafficking are not taking place within our business or supply chain:

-- Our Supplier Code of Conduct was issued to suppliers.
+- Our Supplier Code of Conduct was issued to suppliers in 2018.

 - We may verify our suppliers’ compliance with our Supplier Code of Conduct by conducting unannounced supplier audits or internal assessments.